woodenzen/Brutally-Honest-Zettel-Critic-GPT/NOTES.md

 Set a low temperature: Try using a temperature between 0.2 and 0.5 to start.
 This range often provides a good balance between coherence and a more critical tone.
 Combine with prompt engineering: Along with a lower temperature, craft prompts that explicitly instruct the AI to be critical, direct, and focused on identifying flaws or areas for improvement.

----
-> *Hey ChatGPT, regarding generating writing content, two factors are crucial to be in the highest degree, “perplexity” and “burstiness.”
-Perplexity measures the complexity of the text.
-Separately, burstiness compares the variations of sentences.
-Humans tend to write with greater burstiness, for example, with some longer or more complex sentences alongside shorter ones.
-Al sentences tend to be more uniform.
-Therefore, generated text content must have the highest degree of perplexity and the highest degree of burstiness.
-The other two factors are that writing should be maximum contextually relevant and maximum coherent.*